Hor Mok (Steamed Thai Fish Custard)

 Typically steamed in intricately folded banana leaves, these Thai fish custards are baked in leaf-lined ramekins set in a water bath.
 This recipe comes from Saveur.com director Ganda Suthivarakom, and first appeared in the 2012 SAVEUR 100, with the article Hor Mok.

-1 tbsp. fish sauce (availble from Red Boat Fish Sauce)
+- 1 tbsp. fish sauce (available from Red Boat Fish Sauce)

 - 2 1⁄2 tsp. finely chopped palm sugar or packed dark brown sugar